 Fr.
 Thesing visit -- a response

-Our parish outreach group “Our Peru Solidarity” met again last Monday evening and our special guest was Fr.
+Our parish outreach group “Our Peru Solidarity” met again and our special guest was Fr.
 Bob Thesing, SJ, our former pastor (above right in 2004).
 Father joined us to talk about how we originally got involved with this small parish – La Virgen de Nazaret − in the El Agustino neighborhood, Lima, Peru.
 Back in 1998, the St X “Social Concerns Committee” realized the importance of the Jesuit call to be men and women for others.
 Not just in our parish, but with a broader view to help the poorest of the poor in other parts of the world.
 When Fr.
 Thesing asked some of his fellow Jesuits for someplace where the people of St. Xavier might be of real help, El Agustino, Peru was the answer he received.
 Making a hearty plea to the parish back then, Fr.
 Thesing was able to collect $50,000 to send to the needy people of this poor neighborhood in Lima.
 We were impressed with the generosity of the parish back then.

 After Fr.
 Thesing shared his story, he then told of the first mission trip our people made to Peru in 2004.
 This was a first visit to the very happy people of La Virgen de Nazaret.
 This first trip established a foothold whereby other trips have since followed.
 We connected with Fr.
 Frank Chamberlain, SJ the pastor of the poor parish at that time.
 Fr Thesing shared with us his pictures of the people of El Agustino, and afterwards, one primary question surfaced for us at the meeting: “Where do we go from here?”